TrashMonks/Ereshkigal/README.markdown

 6. Run `node .`.
 If any instructions appear, follow them and then run `node .` again.
 Do this as many times as necessary.
 If `Done.` appears in the output, the bot has successfully booted and connected to Discord.
     - If you would rather disable a plugin than follow its instructions, delete the file of the appropriate name from `plugins/` or else move it elsewhere.
 You can re-enable it later by recreating the file, e.g., with `git reset`.

+Once the bot is running, it will give some useful information if you post `!help` where it can see it and reply. (`!` is the *default* command prefix; if you've changed it, put whatever you changed it to in front of `help` instead.)

 ### Updating

 Once the bot has already been setup, follow these instructions to update it to a new version.